rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 And I was told, You must again prophesy about many peoples and nations and languages and kings. ^1011

 Then I was given a measuring rod like a staff, and I was told, Rise and measure the temple of God and the altar and those who worship there, ^1101

-but do not measure the court outside the temple; leave that out, for it is given over to the nations, and they will trample the holy city for forty - two months. ^1102
+but do not measure the court outside the temple; leave that out, for it is given over to the nations, and they will trample the holy city for forty-two months. ^1102

 And I will grant authority to my two witnesses, and they will prophesy for 1,260 days, clothed in sackcloth. ^1103